Bob Dole

 Dole was born and raised in Russell, Kansas, where he established a legal career after serving with distinction in the United States Army during World War II.
-Following a period as Russell County Attorney, he won election to the House of Representatives in 1960.
-In 1968, Dole was elected to the Senate, where he served as chairman of the Republican National Committee from 1971 to 1973 and chairman of the Senate Finance Committee from 1981 to 1985.
-He led the Senate Republicans from 1985 to his resignation in 1996, and served as Senate Majority Leader from 1985 to 1987 and from 1995 to 1996.
-In his role as Republican leader, he helped defeat Democratic President Bill Clinton's health care plan.
+Following a period as Russell County, Kansas Attorney, he won election to the House of Representatives in 1960.
+In 1968, Dole was elected to the Senate, where he served as chairman of the Republican National Committee from 1971 to 1973 and chairman of the United States Senate Committee on Finance from 1981 to 1985.
+He led the U.S. Senate Republican members from 1985 to his resignation in 1996, and served as Senate Majority Leader from 1985 to 1987 and from 1995 to 1996.
+In his role as Republican leader, he helped defeat the Clinton health care plan of 1993, proposed by Democratic president Bill Clinton.

 President Gerald Ford chose Dole as his running mate in the 1976 election after Vice President Nelson Rockefeller withdrew from seeking a full term.
-Ford was defeated by Democrat Jimmy Carter in the general election.
+The Ford-Dole ticket was defeated by the Democratic ticket of Jimmy Carter and Walter Mondale in the general election.
 Dole sought the Republican presidential nomination in 1980, but quickly dropped out of the race.
 He experienced more success in the 1988 Republican primaries but was defeated by Vice President George H. W. Bush.
 Dole won the Republican presidential nomination in 1996 and selected Jack Kemp as his running mate.
-The Republican ticket lost in the general election to Clinton, making Dole the first unsuccessful major party nominee for both president and vice president.
+The Republican ticket lost in the general election to Clinton.
 He resigned from the Senate during the 1996 campaign and did not seek public office again after the election.

 Dole remained active after retiring from public office.
-He appeared in numerous commercials and television programs and served on various councils.
-In 2012, Dole unsuccessfully advocated Senate ratification of the Convention on the Rights of Persons with Disabilities.
-He initially supported Jeb Bush in the 2016 Republican primaries, but later became the only former Republican presidential nominee to endorse Donald Trump in the general election.
-Dole was a member of the advisory council of the Victims of Communism Memorial Foundation and special counsel at the Washington, D.C., office of law firm Alston & Bird.
+His second wife Elizabeth served one term as U.S. Senate member from North Carolina from 2003 to 2009.
+Dole appeared in numerous commercials and television programs and served on various councils, including the advisory council for the Victims of Communism Memorial Foundation and special counsel at the Washington, D.C., office of law firm Alston & Bird.
+In 2012, he unsuccessfully advocated Senate ratification of the Convention on the Rights of Persons with Disabilities.
+Dole was the only former Republican presidential nominee to endorse Donald Trump in the 2016 and 2020 presidential elections, though he initially supported Jeb Bush in the 2016 Republican Party presidential primaries.
 Dole was awarded the Congressional Gold Medal on January 17, 2018.
-He was married to former U.S. Senator Elizabeth Dole of North Carolina.